 - You can leave rose water on your face overnight by adding some to your serum.
 Make your own moisturizer by combining a few drops of coconut oil and rose water with lavender essential oil, then apply to your face.
 Coconut oil plus rose water also makes a good cleanser or makeup remover.

-- Try this DIY recipe for a natural facial mask: combine pure turmeric and rose water with aloe vera gel, then let it sit on your skin for about 20 minutes before rinsing with warm water and applying coconut oil.
+- Try this DIY recipe for a natural facial mask: Combine pure turmeric and rose water with aloe vera gel, and then let it sit on your skin for about 20 minutes before rinsing with warm water and applying coconut oil.
+You can also try this turmeric face mask recipe.

 How to use on your body: